MichalOpoka/ecfr/cfr/title-50-Wildlife-Fisheries/chapter-I-United-States-Fish-Wildlife-Service-Department-Interior/subchapter-B-Taking-Possession-Transportation-Sale-Purchase-Barter-Exportation-Importation-Wildlife-Plants/part-17-Endangered-Threatened-Wildlife-Plants/subpart-I-Interagency-Cooperation/section-17.95.md

 ![](/graphics/ec01jn91.039.gif)

-(11) Approximately 5 miles of streambed and1/8 mile on either side of Mountain Springs Canyon commencing from the southern border of Section 8 and continuing along the streambed to the point at which Mountain Springs Canyon Wash intersects the eastern boundary of SW1/4 Section 12.
+(11) Approximately 5 miles of streambed and 1/8 mile on either side of Mountain Springs Canyon commencing from the southern border of Section 8 and continuing along the streambed to the point at which Mountain Springs Canyon Wash intersects the eastern boundary of SW1/4 Section 12.
 The above includes portions of Sections 8, 9, 10, 11, 12, 13, 14, and 17, T23S R41E.
 (Map location K)

 Note: